ykwei7/Track-O/docs/DeveloperGuide.md

 We decided on the 2nd implementation due to the reasons:
 * Everytime a new keyword is supplied, the returned tutee list will be equals to or smaller than without the new keyword, as opposed to design 1, where the tutee list is equals to or longer than the without the keyword.
-* We want the find feature to address the issue of tutee list being to cluttered when number of tutees increases, so design 2 fits our requirement better.
+* We want the find feature to address the issue of tutee list being too cluttered when number of tutees increases, so design 2 fits our requirement better.
 * In addition, it enables tutors to find a specific tutee by adding additional keywords if many tutees share the same name.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**